 A booster seat is a safe way to secure your older child.
 Boosters are available in a five-point harness option or as a belt-positioning seat.

 A five-point harness is best used for your younger children until they are ready for the positioning seat.
-This may be around five years old until age nine, according to the Centers for Disease Control and Prevention or CDC.
+According to the Centers for Disease Control and Prevention or CDC, this may be around five years old until age nine.

 When your child outgrows the five-point harness booster seat, they can sit in a backless booster that sits them up high enough to use a seatbelt properly.

-With a backless booster seat, your child is able to wear a traditional seatbelt.
+With a backless booster seat, your child can wear a traditional seatbelt.
 A child can stay in this seat until they are tall enough to use the seatbelt safely without it.

 Car Seat Safety Tips

 Safety should always be your number one priority when it comes to car seats.
 One of the main things to remember is to check the size requirements on your car seat before you move your child to the next one.

 Keep your child rear-facing as long as possible.
 While you may think a child’s legs are getting cramped, kids are flexible.
-They are likely comfortable facing backward, and it is safer for them to have their legs bent then to be forward-facing before they are old enough.
+They are likely comfortable facing backward, and it is safer for them to have their legs bent than to be forward-facing before they are old enough.

 A young child’s bones aren’t fully developed.
-If you turn a child too early or have them in a seat they aren’t big enough for you are opening them up to serious injury or even death.
+If you turn a child too early or have them in a seat, they aren’t big enough for you.
+You are opening them up to serious injury or even death.

 Remember, when your child can buckle themselves, you should always double-check they are properly fastened as well.